Science and Innovation (10107.2)

 The remaining 66 hours of workload is allocated to working on assessment tasks.

 Participation in workshops is a compulsory condition of this unit, and attendance will be recorded.
-In order to pass this unit students must participate in at least 80% of the 12 weeks of workshops, regardless of whether these are virtual on-line.
+In order to pass this unit students must participate in at least 80% of the 12 weeks of workshops, either in person or on-line via virtual room.
+Students who cannot attend in person will need to have approval from the unit convenor to attend virtually.
 In the event that you cannot attend a workshop due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.
 Students must provide a medical or counsellors certificate or other relevant supporting documentation if they are absent.

 Required IT skills